jkctech/AtlaNET/README.md

 ### Changelog:
 18-08-2019
- - Added test to speach controller
+ - Added text to speach (TTS) controller

 08-08-2019
  - Minor changes to the monitor script